MattVincentDev/labs-linux/README.md

-# labs-linux
+# Labs - Linux

-Linux commands, scripts, and notes from cybersecurity labs
+Notes, commands, and examples from Linux-based cybersecurity labs.

+## Topics
+- Ubuntu/Kali setup notes
+- Common Linux commands
+- File permissions and security
+- Service management
+- Useful scripts

+> These notes are from hands-on lab practice as part of my cybersecurity learning journey.